 Tips To Choosing A Family Friendly Ski Resort?

 Personally, when skiing with a baby, I would try to find a family friendly ski resort or chalet.
-This way, they should be equipped with at least some of the baby paraphilia to save taking everything with you.
+This way, they should be equipped with at least some of the baby paraphilia like high chairs to save taking everything with you.
+You should also be able to book group lessons for the whole family and hire ski boots and ski gear, so see what is included in your family ski holidays.
+Make sure you get the best deal !

 Some say a catered chalet is easier if you are travelling with a baby as not only is your food prepared and cooked for you, but your little one can eat earlier and go to bed whilst you relax.
 Others say they love a hotel with family dining, a bar and a pool.
 Some even have a soft play so go with what you feel more comfortable doing.